martenframework/marten/docs/docs/files/managing-files.md

 ## Using files with models

-You can make use of the [`file`](../models-and-databases/reference/fields.md#file) field when defining models: this allows to associate an uploaded file with specific model records.
+You can make use of the [`file`](../models-and-databases/reference/fields.md#file) or [`image`](../models-and-databases/reference/fields.md#image) fields when defining models: this allows to associate an uploaded file with specific model records.

 For example, let's consider the following model: